-Module A-E-ENT3 Semester 4 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission requirements None Transferability of the module to other programmes None Level Bachelor Responsible profes- sor/Module coordina- tor Prof. Dr. Philipp Wunderlich Building 5, Room 210, phone 07121/271-3034 Language of instruction philipp.wunderlich@reutlingen-university.de German Credits (ECTS) 5 Total workload 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Project work (business plan) and presentation Weighting of Grade within overall programme 5/192 Learning outcomes Professional competences: thoroughly understand the basics, specifics, and challenges of digital goods, how to identify and specify opportunities based on digital technologies, implications of digital products/ services on market entry and competition, digital financing opportunities (e.g., crowdsourcing) and how to pitch an innovative idea to a jury of entrepreneurs
+Module A-E-ENT3 Semester 4 Duration of module 1 Semester Type of module Core How frequently is the module offered Annually Admission require- ments None Transferability of the module to other pro- grammes None Level Bachelor Responsible profes- sor/Module coordina- Prof. Dr. Philipp Wunderlich Building 5, Room 2, phone 07121/271-3034 tor philipp.wunderlich@reutlingen-university.de Language of instruc- tion German Credits (ECTS) 5 Total workload 150 h (60 h contact, 90 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Project work (business plan) and presentation Weighting of Grade within overall pro- gramme 5/192 Learning outcomes The participants should develop competencies in the following fields • Professional competences: thoroughly understand the basics, specifics, and challenges of digital goods, how to identify and specify opportunities based on digital tech- nologies, implications of digital products/ services on market entry and competition, digital financing opportunities (e.g., crowdsourcing) and how to pitch an innovative idea to a jury of entrepreneurs

-Methodological competences: gain an understanding of how a business plan works and be able to develop digital innovative ideas using the lean startup-concept Social competences: understand the complexities of working on projects within a team environment; work in and manage peer teams with a high level of cultural heterogeneity Personal competences: gain an entrepreneurial mindset by understanding how a start-up is founded and how start-ups are different from corporates Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4: Student teams working on a start-up project with the need to pitch their idea to a jury of entrepreneurs CG 5: Students will understand the differences of digital markets, innovations and financing opportunities Contents/Indicative syllabus Introduction to Digital Goods and Services IT and Competitive Advantage Finding and Evaluating Business Ideas Foundation and tools/ Selling and Marketing Business Plans and Financing Final Pitch Presentations Teaching and learning methodology Blended lecture and team exercises/ project work Miscellaneous n/a Indicative reading list Blank, S. &amp; Dorf, B. (2012) The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company.
-Pescadero (California), K&amp;S Ranch.
+Methodological competences: gain an understanding of how a business plan works and be able to develop digital innovative ideas using the lean startup-concept Social competences: understand the complexities of working on projects within a team envi- ronment; work in and manage peer teams with a high level of cultural heterogeneity • Personal competences: gain an entrepreneurial mindset by understanding how a start-up is founded and how start-ups are different from corporates Course-specific contributions to AoL competency goals (CG 1 - 6) CG 4: Student teams working on a start-up project with the need to pitch their idea to a jury of entrepreneurs CG 5: Students will understand the differences of digital markets, innovations and financing opportunities Contents/Indicative syllabus Introduction to Digital Goods and Services IT and Competitive Advantage Finding and Evaluating Business Ideas Foundation and tools/ Selling and Marketing Business Plans and Financing Final Pitch Presentations Teaching and learning methodology Blended lecture and team exercises/ project work Miscellaneous n/a Indicative reading list Blank, S. & Dorf, B. (2012) The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company.
+Pescadero (California), K&S Ranch.
 Maurya, A. 2012.
-Running Lean: Iterate from Plan A to a Plan That Works, 2. ed., Sebastopol, CA: O'Reilly &amp; Associates.
-Osterwalder und Pigneur (2010): Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers, ISBN: 9780470876411, John Wiley &amp; Sons.
+Running Lean: Iterate from Plan A to a Plan That Works, 2. ed., Sebastopol, CA: O'Reilly & Associates.
+Osterwalder und Pigneur (2010): Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers, ISBN: 9780470876411, John Wiley & Sons.